-Join Richard Stim for an in-depth discussion in this video Estimated taxes, part of Music Taxes and Accounting.
+Join Richard Stim for an in-depth discussion in this video Estimated taxes, part of Taxes and Accounting for Music.

 - The IRS doesn't want to wait until April 15th to get paid.…For that reason, Uncle Sam requires that self-employed…business people pay their taxes in four installments…spread out over each tax year.…If you fail to make these timely payments and you underpay,…you'll be hit by a penalty at tax time.…If you have to pay federal estimated taxes, you may also…have to pay state estimated taxes, unless you live…in a state where income is not taxed.…Alaska, Florida, Nevada, South Dakota, Texas,…Washington, Wyoming, New Hampshire, and Tennessee.…